jackra1n/github-workflows-monitor/README.md

 # github-workflows-monitor

-If you want to run the app you need to add:
+If you want to run the app yourself, you need to add:
 ```
 app.config['GITHUB_CLIENT_ID'] = 'your cliend id'
 app.config['GITHUB_CLIENT_SECRET'] = 'your client secret'
 ```
-after flask app is created (line 15)
+to the code after flask app is defined (line 15)